BrailleRapSP/BrailleRapSP/docs/bom.rst

 Printed parts
 -------------

 All parts are printed in ABS, 50% infill, 3 perimeters.
-We used eSun ABS natural filament.
+We used eSun ABS Natural filament.

 .. table:: Printed parts
 	:widths: auto